-The Gambling Act 2005 and Gambling (License & Marketing) Act 2014 apply to Great Britain and Northern Ireland for remote gambling.

-Specialist legal advice should be sought when considering advertising any gambling product in Northern Ireland, the Channel Islands or the Isle of Man.
-The ASA will cooperate with the relevant authorities to address complaints relating to these jurisdictions.
+The Gambling Act 2005 does not apply outside Great Britain.
+Specialist legal advice should be sought when considering advertising any gambling product in Northern Ireland or the Channel Islands.

 Spread betting may be advertised as an investment under the Financial Services and Markets Act 2000 (as amended) (FSMA), the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (as amended) and other Financial Conduct Authority (FCA) rules and guidance (see Background, Section 14, Financial Products).
 A "spread bet" is a contract for difference that is a gaming contract, as defined in the glossary to the FCA Handbook.